by Nori Gale

 How do I use a fuel card?

-A fuel card for your business will provide you with ways to curb unauthorized use or theft.
-Here are some of the most impactful benefits offered with many fuel cards:
+A fuel card for your business can give you ways to curb unauthorized use or theft.
+Here are some of the best benefits offered with many fuel cards:

 - Fuel expense tracking

 - Acceptance at a large number of locations

 - Online and mobile account access

 How to get a fuel card in five simple steps

 You’ve done your homework and you are looking for ways to make your business more profitable with a fuel card in your toolkit.
 Here are five simple steps to procuring your company fuel card: